RaspiMote/docs/README.md

 </div>

 Full documentation for the RaspiMote project.
-Soon, it will be hosted here : https://docs.raspimote.tk/.
+The docs are hosted here : https://docs.raspimote.tk/.